phamthanhsang-cs/SOC-in-my-Pocket/README.md

 - **SOAR**: Tools like **Shuffle**, **TheHive**, and **Cortex** offer high levels of automation, flexibility, and extensive integration across various components for streamlined security operations and incident response.

-- **CTI**: **MISP** is a powerful threat intelligence platform that integrates smoothly with TheHive and Cortex for effective incident enrichment. **OpenCTI** enhances this with visually rich dashboards and multiple connectors to gather comprehensive threat intelligence data.
+- **TIP**: **MISP** is a powerful threat intelligence platform that integrates smoothly with TheHive and Cortex for effective incident enrichment. **OpenCTI** enhances this with visually rich dashboards and multiple connectors to gather comprehensive threat intelligence data.

 - **Firewall**: I opted for **OPNSense**, which offers a user-friendly dashboard, advanced traffic inspection, and a variety of built-in security features to protect the network.